somsisas/RestrauntFinderTndr/README.md

 - **Restaurant Discovery**: Search for nearby restaurants based on the user's location.
 - **Swipe-Based Interface**: Dismiss or like restaurants by swiping left or right, similar to Tinder’s UI.
 - **High-Quality Images**: Display up to 10 photos of each restaurant using Glide.
-- **Restaurant Details**: View details like name, address, and rating.
 - **Like List**: Save restaurants swiped right and view them later on a separate "like list" page.
 - **Seamless Navigation**: Navigate to restaurants via Google Maps with just a tap.
 - **User Authentication**: Sign-up and login functionality using Firebase.